JD Spicer Zeb Solicitors Banner Image

 • Attacked another person’s dog or other animal

-• Made someone fear they might be injured in attempted to stop your dog from attacking their animal
+• Made someone fear they might be injured in attempting to stop your dog from attacking their animal

 This law applies to all types of dogs and covers public places, your home and any other private place, such as a friend’s or neighbour’s home.